 What is happening?

-The Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) has selected Neustar to provide domain name Registry and DNS services for the .vu ccTLD.
+The Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) has selected GoDaddy Registry to provide domain name Registry and DNS services for the .vu ccTLD.

-On 1 October 2019, all .vu domain names will be transitioned from the existing provider Telecom Vanuatu Limited (TVL), to new Registry infrastructure operated by Neustar.
+On 12 December 2019, all .vu domain names were transitioned from the existing provider Telecom Vanuatu Limited (TVL), to new Registry infrastructure operated by GoDaddy Registry.

 Who is the Telecommunications Radiocommunications and Broadcasting Regulator (TRBR)?

 The Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) is a statutory body operating independently from the government.
 The body has the General Powers and Functions to regulate telecommunications, radiocommunications and broadcasting services in Vanuatu as provided in the Telecommunications, Radiocommunications and Broadcasting Regulations Act 30 2009 as amended by Amendment 22 2018.
 The Regulator reports to and advises the Minister responsible for telecommunications and broadcasting as to policy and making of regulations and any other matter as requested by the Minister.

 TRBR has to ensure that the Act is implemented, facilitated and enforced.
 The Act gives power to the Regulator to facilitate the development of the telecommunications and broadcasting sector and manage radio-frequency spectrum in order to promote national, social and economic development.

 For security purposes, any domain name passwords (AuthInfo) will be reset as part of the transition of the Registry.
 For a new password, please get in touch with your Registrar.
 You can find the name of your Registrar by looking up your domain name via the WHOIS service which can be found at the following link: whois.dnrs.neustar